Unusual Engagement Rings: Snake Rings

 Although rings have typically been the most common and popular form of snake or serpent jewellery, given the obvious parallels between a ring and a snake, other forms of jewellery have seen serpentine influence, too.

-Snakes have been used as a motif throughout history in type of jewellery including pins, bracelets, and necklaces.
+Snakes have been used as a motif throughout history in jewellery including pins, bracelets, and necklaces.
 Serpent-inspired necklaces have proved particularly popular, thanks to the shape of a necklace lending itself to a snake’s form.

 This Victorian snake necklace set with rubies and diamonds from around 1860 is a great example of how snake motifs can be used in highly distinctive pieces.